davidbwaters/macos-modern-vscode-theme/README.md

 ## Extras

-Light and dark VSCode icons are also included in full quality (don't use the small preview below) in the extension folder in:
+Light and dark VSCode icons are also included in full quality (don't use the small preview below) on the GitHub repo or in the extension folder in:
-`~/.vscode/extensions/davidbwaters.macos-modern-theme/extras`
+`~/.vscode/extensions/davidbwaters.macos-modern-theme/extras/app-icons`
 You could also download the files from the repo [folder](https://github.com/davidbwaters/macos-modern-vscode-theme/tree/master/extras) by clicking the name of the `icns` or `png` and clicking the "Download" button.
 You can use the free app [LiteIcon](https://freemacsoft.net/liteicon/) to change the icon.

 ![Dark](https://github.com/davidbwaters/macos-modern-vscode-theme/raw/master/images/icon-dark.png) ![Light](https://github.com/davidbwaters/macos-modern-vscode-theme/raw/master/images/icon-light.png)

+There are also Sketch design files with all the icons.
+Feel free to use, tweak, add, etc. If you find them useful, a shoutout would be appreciated.

+---

+David B. Waters

+:) :) :)